MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-batch-ingestion.md

 ---
 # Create an app to ingest data using the batching manager

 Kusto is capable of handling mass data intake by optimizing and batching ingested data via its batching manager.
 The batching manager aggregates ingested data before it reaches its target table, allowing for more efficient processing and improved performance.
 Batching is typically done in bulks of 1 GB of raw data, 1000 individual files, or by a default time out of 5 minutes.
-Batching also takes into account various factors such as the target database and table, the user running the ingestion, and various properties associated with the ingestion such as special tags.
 Batching policies can be updated at the database and table levels, commonly to lower the batching time and reduce latency.
 For more information about ingestion batching, see [IngestionBatching policy](../../management/batchingpolicy.md) and [Change table level ingestion batching policy programmatically](app-management-commands.md#change-the-table-level-ingestion-batching-policy).

+> [!NOTE]
+> Batching also takes into account various factors such as the target database and table, the user running the ingestion, and various properties associated with the ingestion, such as special tags.

 <!-- > [!NOTE]
 > The example below assumes there's a trivial match between the content of the data ingested and the scheme of the target table.